OpenNMT/opennmt.github.io/Guide.md

 Alternatively, advanced users may prefer to provide a preconstructed phrase table from an external aligner (such as fast_align) using the `-phrase_table` option to allow for non-identity replacement.
+Instead of copying the source token with the highest attention, it will lookup in the phrase table for a possible translation.
+If a valid replacement is not found then the source token will be copied.

 The phrase table is a file with one translation per line in the format: